The PT pyramid has been used by generations of military personnel to improve fitness test scores for pull-ups, push-ups and sit-ups.

 Here's how we incorporated the changes in the Army fitness test with the classic pyramid into one fun workout:

-Cardio Event: 2-mile timed run (this workout breaks it into 2 x 1-mile events, but it is up to you)
+Cardio event: 2-mile timed run (this workout breaks it into 2 x one-mile events, but it is up to you)

 We added pull-ups to the pyramid just out of habit, and it is a great exercise to master.
-Though these exercises are optional for the pyramid below, you will still need a pull-up bar to do the leg tucks.
-You have two stations in this workout, as well as traveling events to get to and from the two stations.
+Though these exercises are optional for the pyramid below, you still will need a pull-up bar to do the leg tucks.
+You have two stations in this workout, as well as traveling events to get to and from them.
 The pull-ups and leg tucks are done at the pull-up bar.
-Place all the other equipment needed -- sled, dead-lift bar, kettlebells or dumbbells (40 lbs. each) -- 25m away.
+Place all the other equipment needed -- sled, deadlift bar, kettlebells or dumbbells (40 pounds each) -- 25 meters away.

 Nothing is new with the pyramid as it works as with other exercises.
 Multiply the exercises by the set you are on.
 See the walk-through below:

-Do an easy-paced, 1-mile warm-up run/light stretch.
-The best part about the pyramid is it is the PERFECT workout as it has a warm-up, max out and cooldown built into it.
+Do an easy-paced, one-mile warmup run/light stretch.
+The best part about the pyramid is that it is the perfect workout; it has a warmup, max-out and cooldown built into it.

 - Leg tucks or knee-ups x 1 (use knee-ups when you start to fail at full leg tuck -- knee to elbows)

-- Dead lift x 1 (odd sets only).
+- Deadlift x 1 (odd sets only).
 Keep it light and focus on technique.
-If you want to increase the weight, do so on the last 3 sets.
+If you want to increase the weight, do so on the last three sets.

 Sled pull back to pull-up bars.